ryantaylor-cu/remote-access/_episodes/07-permissions.md

 {: .output }

-If we use `sudo` to run this same command, then we do see that the `sudo` runs our `whoami` commands as the root user:
+If we use `sudo` to run this same command, we do see that `sudo` runs our `whoami` command as the root user:

 ~~~
 $ sudo whoami